Our MBA admissions team takes a holistic approach to consider an MBA applicant for admission to the program.

 Additional accomplishments to be noted in the resume that can enhance an applicant’s chances of success include:

-All applicants must take either the GMAT or the GRE.
-The average GMAT score for the Class of 2021 was 674 (with a median of 680).
+The average GMAT score for the Class of 2023 is 650 (with a median of 660).
 We do not have a required minimum score.
 A GMAT or GRE score alone does not guarantee or deny admission to the program.

 GMAT Code for Full-Time MBA: QH0-5P-76 MBA (Q-H-ZERO-FIVE-P-SEVEN-SIX)

 GRE Code for Michigan State University: 1465

-Note: The Broad Full-Time MBA program is conducting a pilot this year to accept domestic candidates with strong work experience and other admission criteria in lieu of the standardized test score.
+Note: The Broad Full-Time MBA program accepts candidates with strong work experience and other admission criteria in lieu of the standardized test score.

 Two essays are required: a written essay and a video essay.
 The essays help determine whether a candidate is a good fit for the program’s curricular strengths and team-intensive environment.

 If you are requesting an English proficiency waiver, please use this essay to explain in 350 words or less why you should receive an English proficiency waiver.

 The video essay provides an applicant the ability to demonstrate in their own words who they are and what they bring to the Broad MBA program.
 In addition, the video essay is an interactive way to complete an essay in a relatively short period of time.
-Each applicant will complete a short video essay question with two minutes to respond to each question.
-Please use the STAR interview response format when responding to the questions.
+Each applicant will complete one short video essay question with two minutes to respond to each question.